Mahdi-s/portfolio/README.md

-#### Old personal portfolio for show casing projects, used Jquery and it just feels gross to update it in 2024.
+#### Old personal portfolio for show casing projects, used Jquery and for the sake of trying something new I built the new site using React.
 Live @ https://mahdi-s.github.io/portfolio/
 New portfolio @ msaeedi.dev